Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Specifications for a Euclid-like survey

-However one can note similarities in the features from these two methods as both provide us with an observable that is independent from the matter power spectrum and depends on the background geometry (excluding $H_0$).
-Moreover let us also point to the fact that lensing shear ratios carry the same theoretical degeneracy as the BNT transform described by Eq.~\eqref{eq:degeneracy}.
-However it does not concern the same parameter space as, for lensing shear ratio, the relation from Eq.~\eqref{eq:chiz} is probed for both the sources and low redshift galaxies implying that the redshift that are probed are different.
+However, one can note similarities in the features from these two methods as both provide us with an observable that is independent of the matter power spectrum and depends on the background geometry (excluding $H_0$).
+Moreover, let us also point to the fact that lensing shear ratios carry the same theoretical degeneracy as the BNT transform described by Eq.~\eqref{eq:degeneracy}.
+However, it does not concern the same parameter space as, for lensing shear ratio, the relation from Eq.~\eqref{eq:chiz} is probed for both the sources and low-redshift galaxies, implying that the redshifts that are probed are different.

-To summarize, the two methods probe the same relation at different redshifts and with different methods and prerequisits, meaning that they exploit the data differently and so they access different information content.
+To summarize, the two methods probe the same relation at different redshifts and with different methods and prerequisites, meaning that they exploit the data differently and so they access different information content.
 The details of our theoretical investigation of lensing shear ratio observable are provided in Appendix~\ref{sec:lsr}.

-\section{Bispectrum Bias}
+\section{Bispectrum bias}

-Nulling becomes inexact notably when corrections terms to Eq.~\eqref{eq:convergence} become significant.
-This can happen for example at small scales, when approaching the strong lensing regime.
-In this section, we will investigate two corrections at biqspectrum level that can make the nulling condition inexact and thus induce a bias: reduced shear and magnification bias.
+Besides systematic effects identified above, nulling is ensured as long as Eq.~\eqref{eq:convergence} is valid, that is, as long as correction terms to the linear relation between observed shear and local density is preserved.

+However, departures from this regime can occur at small scales, when approaching the strong lensing regime, that is, when we do not have $\kappa \ll 1$.
+In that respect, the leading corrections are the reduced shear effects and the impact of the magnification bias; see Ref.~\cite{Deshpande:2019sdl}.
+In this section, we investigate these corrections at bispectrum level.

-\subsection{Reduced Shear}
+\subsection{Reduced shear}

 Cosmic shear and convergence are not direct observables.
-Instead, measuring the ellipticities of galaxies gives us access to the reduced shear which is defined as
+Instead, measuring the ellipticities of galaxies gives us access to the reduced shear, which is defined as

-where $\mathbf{n}$ is the position of the source galaxy on the sky, $z_{\rm S}$ the redshift of the source, $\gamma$ the shear field, $\kappa$ the convergence field and $\alpha=1$ or $2$ denote the two components of the shear.
-We can then apply nulling on the reduced shear in bin $i$ with source distribution $n_i(z_{\rm S})$, which yields
+where $\mathbf{n}$ is the position of the source galaxy on the sky, $z_{\rm S}$ the redshift of the source, $\gamma$ the shear field, $\kappa$ the convergence field, and $\alpha=1$ or $2$ denote the two components of the shear.
+Nulling can then be applied to the reduced shear in bin $i$, with source distribution $n_i(z_{\rm S})$, yielding

 where

 is the reduced shear in bin $j$ before nulling.